BP’s giant incoming hydrocarbon projects to watch in 2023

 Neal Phillips, ACE project general manager, remarked: “The sheer effort of the team to make sure we did this safely was extraordinary.
 And they did it in the face of significant supply delays and complications caused by the conflict in Ukraine, which shut our normal canal routes.”

 This is part of BP’s wider $6 billion ACE project, which is the next phase of the Azeri-Chirag-Deepwater Gunashli (ACG) field – located in the Caspian Sea off Azerbaijan.
 The project was sanctioned in April 2019 with expectations to achieve the first production by the end of 2023.
 The new 48-slot production, drilling and quarters platform is designed to process up to 90,000 barrels of oil a day.

 With fully automated drilling facilities and the main control room located at the onshore terminal, the ACE platform will have only one gas-fired generator with additional backup power supplied by connecting to the offshore grid via the East Azeri platform.
-BP pointed out that this negates the need for a backup generator, reducing ACE’s CO2 emissions, while running the operations on the ACE platform on electric power is “part of a much bigger aim to electrify all of our Caspian Sea operations and reduce our emissions.”
+BP points out that this negates the need for a backup generator, reducing ACE’s CO2 emissions, while running the operations on the ACE platform on electric power is “part of a much bigger aim to electrify all of our Caspian Sea operations and reduce our emissions.”

 To this end, the company plans on replacing old diesel generators on its Shah Deniz Alpha platform with lower emissions, gas-fired power from adjacent platforms by 2024, and creating a fully electric deck with power from the national grid by the end of 2028, which could help to eventually electrify the whole field.